vlayer-xyz/vlayer/book/src/getting-started/installation.md

 ```

 This will install `vlayerup` and make it available in your CLI.
+Occasionally, vlayerup might require an upgrade.
+To update it, simply run the same command again.

 ## Using vlayerup
 Running `vlayerup` will install the latest (nightly) precompiled binary of vlayer: